7 screenwriting tips for beginners

 Well… You all know this.
 But sometimes we really do forget it.

 Make sure to ENJOY screenwriting.
 Take breaks, go for a walk.
 Refresh your mind, take inspiration from the outside.
-Writers block can be f*****g annoying and the best way to get over it is by taking a well earned break.
+Writer’s block can be f*****g annoying and the best way to get over it is by taking a well-earned break.

-If you enjoyed this post check out: Essential Tips for an Indie Filmmaker
+READ MORE: Essential Tips for an Indie Filmmaker

 Find which template suits your style best here: Template Lab